confluentinc/ksql/docs/developer-guide/ksqldb-rest-api/cluster-status-endpoint.md

 !!! note
       ksqlDB servers in a cluster discover each other through persistent queries.
-      If you have no persistent queries running, then the `/clusterStatus` endpoint will only contain info for the particular server that was queried, rather than all servers in the cluster.
+      If you have no persistent queries running, then the `/clusterStatus` endpoint contains info for the particular server that was queried, rather than all servers in the cluster.

 You can use the `curl` command to query the `/clusterStatus` endpoint